The Official Basil Pesto Recipe

 How to Serve Pesto

-Pesto is best served immediately to prevent the herbs from oxidising and dulling the flavour of the sauce.
-However, it will last in the fridge for three days without excessive deterioration.
+Pesto is best served immediately to prevent the herbs from oxidising and dulling the sauce's flavour.
+However, it will last three days without excessive deterioration in the fridge.

-It goes without saying that pesto and pasta are two of gastronomy's great love affairs.
-We think that if you've gone to the effort of making your own pesto, it would be a disservice to serve it with poor quality pasta.
-For that reason, we always recommend opting for bronze-die pasta if your budget allows, or better yet, making it yourself from scratch.
+Pesto and pasta are two of gastronomy's great love affairs.
+If you've made your pesto, it would be a disservice to serve it with poor-quality pasta.
+Therefore, we always recommend opting for bronze-die pasta if your budget allows, or better yet, making it yourself from scratch.

-If you want to experience what the inhabitants of Liguria have been eating pesto with for decades, then try pairing your sauce with one of these traditional pasta shapes, such as trofie, trenette, or corzetti.
+If you want to experience what the inhabitants of Liguria have been eating pesto, try pairing your sauce with traditional pasta shapes, such as trofie, trenette, or corzetti.
 Pesto is a proudly raw sauce, so it doesn't need to be heated in anything other than the residual heat of the pasta.
-Cooking it destroys all those amazingly fresh flavours that you’ve just put so much effort into encapsulating.
+Cooking destroys all those amazingly fresh flavours you've put so much effort into encapsulating.

 Pesto's Life Beyond Pasta

-While pesto will forever be synonymous with pasta, there are plenty more strings to its bow, and not just as a topping for pizza or bruschetta.
-Here, we've compiled a handy guide to inspiring ways to use pesto.
+While pesto will forever be synonymous with pasta, there are plenty more strings to its bow, not just as a topping for pizza or bruschetta.
+Here, we've compiled a handy guide to using pesto.